eloopy/Electronic-Projects/Eloopy-DHT11/README.md

 Processing IDE is used to convert PNG file into .h file type https://processing.org/download

-Files is located in Create_font folder
+File Create_font.pde is located in Create_font folder